About the Theatre

 In addition, the Theatre hosts diverse musical activities, including dozens of concerts with leading orchestras, chamber music ensembles, recitals, and operas with local guest and international choruses, soloists and conductors, in a variety of styles from jazz through pop and rock, and from Israeli song to world music.
 More Music information

-The best of dance productions from Israel and around the globe, contemporary Israeli dance companies and others are presented here every year and the Jerusalem Theatre also plays host to dance premieres of the Curtain Up Festival (Haramat Masach).
-More Dance information
+The best of dance productions from Israel and around the globe, contemporary Israeli dance companies and others are presented here every year and the Jerusalem More Dance information

 Regular daily screenings of first-run, new, local and international films and a variety of cinema-related events take place at the Theatre.
 More Cinema information

-The Theatre also hosts the Israel Festival, The Oud Festival, the Curtain Up Festival (Haramat Masach),, The Jerusalem Arts Festival (Festival Yerushalayim L'oomanuyot) and produces The Piano Event, The- End-of-Summer Festival (Festival Sof HaKayitz) of the arts every August on the Theatre plaza.
+The Theatre also hosts the Israel Festival, The Oud Festival.
+The Jerusalem Arts Festival (Festival Yerushalayim L'oomanuyot) and produces The Piano Festival, The- End-of-Summer Festival (Festival Sof HaKayitz) of the arts every August on the Theatre plaza.
 More Festivals and Special Events information.

 In addition, the Theatre presents dozens of Shows with leading Israeli entertainers, and activities for kids on the Children's Subscription.

-Throughout the year, there are courses on subjects of art and culture in cooperation with Ascolot, workshops, and meetings with artists.
+Throughout the year, there are courses on subjects of art and culture, workshops, and meetings with artists.
 The public is also invited to view some 80 different art exhibitions held in the Theatre's foyers.

-The Jerusalem Theatre is also home to major Israeli cultural organizations: The Jerusalem Symphony Orchestra (IBA), The Israel Camerata Jerusalem, and The Israel Festival.
+The Jerusalem Theatre is also home to major Israeli cultural organizations: The Jerusalem Symphony Orchestra (IBA), The Jerusalem East & West Orchestra, and The Israel Festival.